-Constraint Code Description Examples Ancillary Service Out of Service (ASP OOS) Equipment's ability to provide a contracted ancillary service is restricted in some capacity.
-Generation facility unavailable for Black- start, Regulation or Voltage Control Information (INFO) Equipment has a condition or limitation that does not require approval from IESO .
-Generation facility unavailable for condense Derated dispatchable loads with a demand response capacity obligation Available But Not Operating (ABNO) Mechanism for generation facilities to report they do not expect to participate in the market.
-Generation facility off- peak demand Generation facility de- staffing
+Constraint Code Description Examples Breaker Trip Coil Test (BTCT) Breaker is undergoing a protection relay-initiated test operation.
+Breaker trip coil test for Breaker A Ancillary Service Out of Service (ASP OOS) Equipment's ability to provide a contracted ancillary service is restricted in some capacity.
+Generation facility or electricity storage facility unavailable for Black-start, Regulation or Voltage Control Information (INFO) Equipment has a condition or limitation that does not require approval from IESO .
+Generation facility unavailable for condense Derated dispatchable loads with a demand response capacity obligation Available But Not Operating (ABNO) Mechanism for generation facilities and electricity storage facilities to report they do not expect to participate in the market.
+Generation facility or electricity storage facility off-peak demand Generation facility or electricity storage facility de-staffing